Manuel Hagel: Political positions

+In 2017, Hagel called for abolishment of dual citizenship in Germany.
+Being part of the conservative right wing of the CDU, he supported a “conservative manifesto” in 2018, criticizing the politics of then-chairwoman of CDU and German chancellor Angela Merkel and demanding a return of the party to conservative values.
+In the same year, Hagel appeared as main speaker at the meeting of WerteUnion which was a CDU-related right-wing association at the time.

 In 2020, Hagel expressed support for Jens Spahn as next chairman of the CDU.
 Ahead of the 2021 Christian Democratic Union of Germany leadership election, he endorsed Friedrich Merz to succeed Annegret Kramp-Karrenbauer as the party's chair.